What happened to our summit push?

 You can imagine that I was deeply disappointed, frustrated, sad and annoyed.
 But alas, these brave Sherpas only turn around for good reason, so not much to be done.

 We turned around then (as all other teams, e.g. from Seven Summit Treks) and went back to Camp 4 on the Abruzzi route.
-After an ok night Max and I got up quite early and prepared our takeoffs with the paragliders.
-Thanks to David for helping / holding the gliders!
+After an ok night I got up quite early and prepared the takeoff with the paraglider.
+Thanks to David for helping / holding the glider!

-And, after the disappointment with the failed summit push, at least we both managed an excellent takeoff from 8000m and then had a great flight from K2 directly to Basecamp :).
+And, after the disappointment with the failed summit push, at least I managed an excellent takeoff from 8000m and then had a great flight from K2 directly to Basecamp :).
 To my knowledge the first ever paragliding flights from K2!
 Video follows…

 What about other teams or more attempts?
 To my understanding, the team from Madison Mountaineering is right now at Camp 4 of the Cesen route and might check out the situation for a summit push tonight.
 The Sherpas from Seven Summits Trek might also do another try in a few days after some rest.
 Other than that, I only know of Adrian Ballinger and his team who spent one night at Camp 4 and will probably now weigh his options for a summit push in the next days.

 I am not going to do another attempt in the next days or weeks, even if other teams try again (although the situation at bottleneck will probably stay dangerous).
 The reason is that I simply do not want to do this stuff anymore.

 The past days have again shown that you are at an 8000m peak, more so at a high one like K2, extremely dependent on the actions of other people and teams, on conditions, on weather.
 This is the opposite of autonomy and what I normally prefer.
 Sure, you can climb alone without support from other teams, Sherpas, fixed ropes etc, but then your success chances are even more minimal.